-Join Morten Rand-Hendriksen for an in-depth discussion in this video The qualitative content audit, part of Foundations of UX: Content Strategy.
+Join Morten Rand-Hendriksen for an in-depth discussion in this video The qualitative content audit, part of UX Foundations: Content Strategy.

 Learn the four elements of constructing meaningful content, from identifying your audience and structuring and wireframing content to developing content guidelines and measuring the success of your efforts.
 Author Morten Rand-Hendriksen also shows you how to develop persona spectrums to better understand your users and evaluate the needs of important stakeholders and influencers.